 Real Homes rated 5 out of 5 stars: read our full Ninja Foodi Max 9-in-1 Multi Cooker 7.5L review

 What to consider when buying an air fryer

 To start with, how many mouths do you have to feed?
 How much worktop space do you have to spare?
 Larger capacity fryers are good for big family meals, but will take up more room in the cupboard or on the counter.

 What else can your air fryer do?
 Some models are great little multi-taskers and have the ability to reheat, roast, or grill as well as fry, so if you’re in the market for a versatile small appliance, these are a good bet.

 Finally, if you’re short on time, but your ingredients' list is long, look for an air fryer with cooking rack included, which offers an extra compartment for cooking two different foods at the same time, or one with a mixing paddle, so you don’t have to hover over it.

 What is the best air fryer?

-To recap...we really rate the Tower T14001 Low Fat Air Fryer for sheer versatility as it fries, bakes, roasts, grills, and steams all your favourite foods.
-It also has a 1kg capacity and since it's glass, you can see your food as it cooks.
+To recap...we really rate the Ninja Foodi Dual Zone for sheer versatility as it fries, bakes, roasts, grills, and steams all your favourite foods.
+It also has a generous capacity and comes with two drawers for simultaneous cooking.